 c.
 I will bring disaster on the house of Jeroboam, and will cut off from Jeroboam every male: Jeroboam could have had a lasting dynasty, but he wasted the promise of God with his unbelief, idolatry, and outright rejection of God.

 i.
-Every male: “Means literally ‘he who urinates against the wall.’“ (Patterson and Austel)
+Every male: “Means literally ‘he who urinates against the wall’” (Patterson and Austel).

 4. (12-16) The immediate judgment and the distant judgment.

 “Arise therefore, go to your own house.
 When your feet enter the city, the child shall die.
-And all Israel shall mourn for him and bury him, for he is the only one of Jeroboam who shall come to the grave, because in him there is found something good toward the Lord God of Israel in the house of Jeroboam.
-Moreover the Lord will raise up for Himself a king over Israel who shall cut off the house of Jeroboam; this is the day.
+And all Israel shall mourn for him and bury him, for he is the only one of Jeroboam who shall come to the grave, because in him there is found something good toward the LORD God of Israel in the house of Jeroboam.
+Moreover the LORD will raise up for Himself a king over Israel who shall cut off the house of Jeroboam; this is the day.
 What?
 Even now!
-For the Lord will strike Israel, as a reed is shaken in the water.
-He will uproot Israel from this good land which He gave to their fathers, and will scatter them beyond the River, because they have made their wooden images, provoking the Lord to anger.
+For the LORD will strike Israel, as a reed is shaken in the water.
+He will uproot Israel from this good land which He gave to their fathers, and will scatter them beyond the River, because they have made their wooden images, provoking the LORD to anger.
 And He will give Israel up because of the sins of Jeroboam, who sinned and who made Israel sin.”

 a.
 When your feet enter the city, the child shall die: Jeroboam sent his wife to discover the fate of his son.
 The bad news was that the child would die.
 Yet his death would be a demonstration of mercy, because at least he would be buried in honor and properly mourned.
 Such great judgment was coming upon the house of Jeroboam that all would see that by comparison, this son was blessed in his death.

 b.
 He will uproot Israel from this good land which He gave to their fathers, and will scatter them beyond the River: This would finally be fulfilled some 300 years later.
-God knew that the root of Jeroboam’s apostasy will eventually result in the bitter fruit of national exile.
+God knew that the root of Jeroboam’s apostasy would eventually result in the bitter fruit of national exile.

 5. (17-18) The immediate judgment is fulfilled.

 Then Jeroboam’s wife arose and departed, and came to Tirzah.
 When she came to the threshold of the house, the child died.
-And they buried him; and all Israel mourned for him, according to the word of the Lord which He spoke through His servant Ahijah the prophet.
+And they buried him; and all Israel mourned for him, according to the word of the LORD which He spoke through His servant Ahijah the prophet.

 a.
-According to the word of the Lord which He spoke through His servant Ahijah the prophet: The prophecy about Israel’s national exile would not be fulfilled for centuries.
+According to the word of the LORD which He spoke through His servant Ahijah the prophet: The prophecy about Israel’s national exile would not be fulfilled for centuries.
 Yet it was demonstrated as true because the immediate prophecy of the death of Jeroboam’s son was exactly fulfilled.